marionacaros/TerLiDAR/README.md

-# LoRA for PointNet++ in Airborne LiDAR Semantic Segmentation
+# TerLiDAR Dataset & Our work in LoRA for PointNet++ in Airborne LiDAR Semantic Segmentation

 > Parameter‑efficient fine‑tuning (LoRA) for 3D point cloud semantic segmentation with PointNet++, evaluated on airborne LiDAR datasets.